Skip to main content

 Docker Compose

 The repo ships a production-grade compose file at docker/docker-compose.prod.yml.
-It builds an image from the checked-out source, runs the binary as the crewship user, mounts the Docker socket read-only so agents can be launched, and exposes the single port (8080 by default) on the host.
+It builds an image from the checked-out source, brokers all Docker API access through a docker-socket-proxy sidecar (so the crewship container never touches the raw socket), and exposes the single port (8080 by default) on the host.

 Quickstart